forestmask/Locate-Plus/README.md

 | `/locate` radius | 64 blocks |
 | `/analyzechunks` radius | 4 chunks |
 | Permission level | 2 (OP, or cheats in singleplayer) |

+## Future

+It's just me making this in my free time.

+I want to port it to other versions and loaders eventually, but it'll happen when it happens.
+Thanks for checking it out.